 The toughest kitchen design decision for many people is deciding on the splashback!
-You wouldn’t believe how often we see people agonise over this decision but it’s understandable as the splashback is generally where people will be a bit bolder with colour, shape or texture.
+You wouldn’t believe how often we see people agonise over this decision.
+Although it’s understandable as the splashback is generally where people will be a bit bolder with colour, shape or texture.

 To help you with this decision, or just inspire you with some dreamy kitchen inspo, here is our round up of the hottest kitchen splashback trends!